ebottos94/toDoListDRF/README.md

 # Simple to do list with Django REST framework and Vue.js
 Write the to-dos from the frontend, hit enter and save them on the database!
 # How to set up the project to run on your local machine?
-(Windows version)
 Download the code to your PC, unpack the zip and move inside the folder.
 # Create a new Python Virtual Environment:
-python -m venv venv
+python -m venv venv (Windows)

+python3 -m venv venv (Linux/Mac)
 # Activate the environment:
-cd venv\Scripts
+cd venv\Scripts (Windows)

+cd bin\Scripts (Linux/Mac)

 activate
 # Go back to the project folder and install all the Python/Django dependencies
-pip install -r requirements.txt
+pip install -r requirements.txt (Windows)

+pip install -m requirements.txt (Linux/Mac)
 # Time to install the Vue JS dependencies:
 cd frontend
 npm install